WesLeeO/deep_learning/README.md

 * `src/training`: experiment scripts that train on blackboard or CoT data, including generalization, transfer, sample/weight efficiency, denoising, and mechanistic interpretability runs.
-* `models`: default output directory for saved checkpoints plots corresponding to Phase 0
+* `models`: default output directory for saved checkpoints plots corresponding to Phase 0 of the paper

 ## Setup